On the ranks of the third secant variety of Segre-Veronese embeddings: Notation, Definitions and Statements

+Moreover, in the case of Segre varieties where factors have dimension $n_i \geq 2$, Theorem \ref{dd1} says that all ranks from $3$ to $2k- 1$ can be attained.
+Therefore the above result is sharp. \end{remark}

-As remarked in the Introduction, we can extends some of the ideas of \cite{bb4} on the notion of curvilinear rank to some ideas used in our proof of Theorem \ref{i1} to the case of partially symmetric tensors.
+As remarked in the Introduction, we can extend some of the ideas of \cite{bb4} on the notion of curvilinear rank to some tools used in our proof of Theorem \ref{i1} to the case of partially symmetric tensors.